KodeyThomas/BackendDev/07-PHP/Projects/README.md

 In this Project I use input from the user to make my program more dynamic

 Code can be found [HERE](https://github.com/KodeyThomas/BackendDev/tree/master/07-PHP/Projects/number-guesser.php)

+### Text Based Adventure Game

+This project took a lot longer due to the shear size of it, that being said it probably took ~1hour so not too long at all

+This project uses absolutely everything I've learnt in PHP up to this point and I've really enjoyed doing it!

+Code can be found [HERE](https://github.com/KodeyThomas/BackendDev/tree/master/07-PHP/Projects/text-based-adventure)